MicahXX/littleGames/README.md

 ##  About
 Just some little fun games or other stuff I do for fun, that are fun to code.
+You could also see my progression in my coding abilities by the quality and difficulty which are both going up the later the project is.

 ##  Links
 - 🌍 [micahcode](https://micahcode.com)